Movie List Monster Bios

 appear.

-Omori's new vision for the production also called for
+Omori's new vision for the production also called

-more in the final screen play, as the movie would introduce
+focused on much more in the final screenplay, as

-the character Miki Saegusa and her school of "gifted"
+and her school of "gifted" pupils.
+Interestingly

-Miki was intended to lift Godzilla, using telekinesis,
+intended to lift Godzilla, using telekinesis, during

-during their confrontation; however, this idea was removed
+their confrontation; however, this idea was removed

 as Tanaka was extremely opposed to the concept.